Roxxxy Andrews

-Michael W. Feliciano, known by his stage name Roxxxy Andrews (born September 23, 1983), is an American drag performer who came to international attention on the fifth season of RuPaul's Drag Race and the second season of RuPaul's Drag Race All Stars.
+Michael W. Feliciano, known by their stage name Roxxxy Andrews (born September 23, 1983), is an American drag performer who came to international attention for being a contestant on the fifth season of RuPaul's Drag Race and the second and ninth seasons of RuPaul's Drag Race All Stars.

 Life and career

 Feliciano grew up in North Miami Beach, Florida.
 He is of Puerto Rican and Cuban-American ancestry.
 He revealed on Drag Race that his mother abandoned him and his sister at a bus stop as a child.
-He was raised by his grandmother, Sonja, who appeared on a special episode of Drag Race All Stars 2 for a makeover challenge.
+They were raised by their grandmother, Sonja, who appeared on episode 7 of Drag Race All Stars 2 for a makeover challenge.

 Roxxxy is a member of the Haus of Andrews, founded by 1986 Miss Continental winner Tandi Andrews (1964–1995).
 Roxxxy's drag mother was Erica Andrews (1969–2013).
-Roxxxy’s drag career began in Orlando at Parliament and Pulse nightclubs and later began competing in the drag pageantry system.
+Roxxxy's drag career began in Orlando at Parliament House and Pulse nightclubs and later began competing in the drag pageantry system.
 Andrews won Miss Continental Plus in 2010.